JesperRusbjerg/6-SemAssignments/README.md

 - jesperBankTesting contains the contract of which a bankend should implement and that a frontend should expect to be able to call via restendpoints
 - backendBankMock implements this contract using a bunch of dummies and whiteboxs tests that the contract integration is correct, and that each method works and returns the type of which is expected
+We have used a top down implementation from our toolbox, so that the facade is the driver and uses stubs to execute its tests

 **SEARCH TREE: binarySearchTree folder**